ID: 613

 Conference Topic: T4.
 Digital and interactive impact studies

-Help colleagues and clients achieve transformative impact from their projects.
-Based on global examples, we will unpack leadership and communication impact tools, and inspire you to aim higher in what you can change.
-This practical session will share examples and draw out your wisdom and that of others.
+Help colleagues and clients achieve transformative impact from impact assessment practice.
+Based on global examples, we will unpack leadership and communication impact tools, and inspire you to aim higher in how you can transform systems.
+This practical workshop session will share examples and draw out the wisdom of the room, allowing you to meet and be inspired by new colleagues.

 Status: approve